Times and prices

 A round trip to the summit is approximately 2.5 hours, which includes a 30-minute stop at the UK's highest visitor centre, Hafod Eryri.

 Only assistance animals are allowed on board our trains.
+Please call us should you wish to bring an assistance animal.

 TICKET (inc. one Souvenir Guide per booking)